PeterDrake/drakepedia/data_structures/primitive_types.md

 1. :star::star: What is the maximum value of an int?
 1. :star::star: What is the value of `'a' + 1`?
 1. :star::star::star: What does the literal `0.3f` mean?
 1. :star::star::star: Use Java to print the literal `0615`.
-What is the result?
-Why did this happen?
+How can this surprising result be explained?
 ## Answers
 1. Two: `true` and `false`.
 1. `'x'` is a char; `"x"` is a String.